ciarareeve/STRXplorer/README.md

 ---

-That’s it—happy exploring STR-GWAS associations!
+That’s it — happy exploring!